Ryoto-Kato/FaceReconstructionProject-Cpp/README.md

-# Face Reconstruction project (Group 4)
+# Face Reconstruction project

-In our project, we present an approach for 3D face reconstruction which does not require labor-intensive manual work.
+In our project, we present an approach for 3D face reconstruction which does not require labour-intensive manual work.
 Based on a parametric face model, we perform an analysis-by-synthesis loop to reconstruct the 3D face geometry (.ply) from a **single** RGB-D input image (256x256, Kinect v1). **Furthermore**, we apply an expression transfer between a source person and a target person.

 ## Reconstruction result